-Implementing corporate social responsibility policies has a significant impact on a company's ability to achieve sustainable growth.
+Implementing corporate social responsibility policies has significant impact on a company's ability to achieve sustainable growth.
 This is an important business practice.
-Contributions may be made by corporations through encouraging social responsibility from an economic viewpoint that takes into account the needs of the market.
+Contributions may be made by corporations through encouraging social responsibility from an economic viewpoint that considers the needs of the market.
+CSR has an upbeat future in the global business arena.
+The pressures of global competition will continue to intensify however, this will dictate that the 'business case' for CSR will always be at the center of attention.